 The Horseback Riding program allows campers to learn the fundamentals of riding and horse care.

-YMCA of the Pines partners with Suffolk Stables to provide horseback riding lessons for attendees of summer camp sessions at Camp Ockanickon, Camp Matollionequay and Lake Stockwell Day Camp.
-The program is for basic and intermediate level campers with a minimum age of 5, and an additional fee is charged.
+YMCA of the Pines partners with Pony World Adventure to provide horseback riding lessons for attendees of Summer Camp sessions at Camp Ockanickon, Camp Matollionequay and Lake Stockwell Day Camp.
+The program is for basic and intermediate level campers enrolled in our full-length camp program (mini-campers are not eligible).
+An additional fee is charged.

 As with all of our camp programs, safety and fun are the main priorities.
-Suffolk will provide a secure environment during horseback riding lessons for students to work, learn and grow … all while having fun and developing new relationships.
+Pony World Adventure will provide a secure environment during horseback riding lessons for students to work, learn and grow … all while having fun and developing new relationships.

-Horseback riding lessons are open to boys and girls, ages 8-16, and provide the opportunity for developing equestrians to become more confident in their abilities and comfortable within a community of riders.
+Horseback riding lessons are open to boys and girls, ages 5 and up, and provide the opportunity for developing equestrians to become more confident in their abilities and comfortable within a community of riders.
 All lessons work with the camper’s progression in horseback riding.

 All campers who participate in the equestrian program are required to wear long pants as well as sturdy, hard-sole shoes or boots with ½ inch heel.

-Lessons are for one hour a day, five days a week during the camp session.
-(Day camp equestrian campers will have lessons from 4:30 pm– 5:30 pm Monday through Friday.
-Day campers cannot register for both horseback riding and bus transportation, because there is no late bus service provided.
-Overnight equestrian campers will be absent from some other activities and the missed activities cannot be made up.
-For both day camp and overnight campers, credit will not be given for missed lessons.)
+Lessons are for one hour a day, five days a week during the camp session, Monday through Friday.
+Day camp campers will attend the equestrian program during the camp day, such that the program is open for bus campers.
+Equestrian campers will be absent from some other activities and the missed activities cannot be made up.
+For both day camp and overnight campers, credit will not be given for missed lessons.

 Campers will learn to handle horses both on the ground and in the saddle by grooming, tacking and untacking their horse before and after their horse riding lesson.